tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 type LightClientAttackEvidence struct {
   ConflictingBlock *LightBlock
-  CommonHeight int64 // the last height at which the primary provider and witness provider had the same header }
+  CommonHeight int64 // the last height at which the primary provider and witness provider had the same header

+  // abci specific information
+	ByzantineValidators []*Validator // validators in the validator set that misbehaved in creating the conflicting block TotalVotingPower    int64        // total voting power of the validator set at the common height Timestamp           time.Time    // timestamp of the block at the common height }
 ```
 where the `Hash()` is the hash of the header and commonHeight.